Mission 003: Pacific Electric Trail to CLAREMONT

 Pro Tip: The trail spans multiple cities — choose an entry point and safe parking that works best for your squad.

 Mission route: Pacific Electric Trail from Central Park, Rancho Cucamonga to Claremont — intel confirmed: paved, urban path with multiple entry options.
 Stage at Central Park, then access from the 210 Freeway (Campus Ave or Mountain Ave exits) or the 10 Freeway (Indian Hill Blvd or Towne Ave exits).
+A little history: The trail follows the path of the historical Pacific Electric Railway, a large network of trolley cars started by Henry Huntington in the early 1900s.

 Mission Execution